Nagarajran/DC-Path-Visualizer/README.md

 # DC-Path-Visualizer
 Visualizer for DC or any Network Topology

-Very basic python code to create Network topology using NetworkX, matplotlib, mplcursors Have excluded the code to collect the data from various sources to create the network relationships
+Very basic python code to create Network topology using NetworkX, matplotlib, mplcursors.
+Have excluded the code to collect the data from various sources to create the network relationships

 It supports